 Tom Dienhart, BTN.com Senior Writer, March 28, 2015

-Here's BTN.com senior writer Tom Dienhart's rapid reaction to the Badgers' victory.
+Here's BTN.com senior writer Tom Dienhart's rapid reaction.

 |About Tom Dienhart||BTN.com senior writer Tom Dienhart is a veteran sports journalist who covers Big Ten football and men's basketball for BTN.com and BTN TV.
 Find him on Twitter and Facebook, read all of his work at btn.com/tomdienhart, and subscribe to his posts via RSS.
 Also, send questions to his weekly mailbag using the form below and read all of his previous answers in his reader mailbag section.|